 PUA: Floridians who are self-employed, nonprofit workers or contractors — including gig economy workers such as Uber and Lyft drivers — do not typically qualify for state benefits.
 However, the CARES Act allows these workers to apply for $600 per week in federal benefits by filing through Florida’s unemployment system.
 As of April 9, 2020, the state is still developing a process to accept these claims.

-PUC: A $600 additional benefit will be added to unemployment compensation received from now until July 31, 2020.
+PUC: This program provided $600 additional benefit will be added to unemployment compensation received.
+Payments ended on July 25, 2020.

 - Temporarily suspending in-person requirements for services provided by the agency.